 (1) An authorised practitioner must not supply or prescribe a stimulant for treatment of attention deficit hyperactivity disorder to or for a patient who has not reached 2 years of age.

-(2) An authorised practitioner must not, without written permission from the Commissioner of Health, supply or prescribe a stimulant for treatment of attention deficit hyperactivity disorder to or for a patient who has reached 2 years of age but has not reached 4 years of age.
+(2) An authorised practitioner must not, without written permission from the CEO, supply or prescribe a stimulant for treatment of attention deficit hyperactivity disorder to or for a patient who has reached 2 years of age but has not reached 4 years of age.

 (3) An authorised practitioner must not supply or prescribe a stimulant for treatment of attention deficit hyperactivity disorder to or for a patient who has reached 4 years of age but has not reached 18 years of age unless the authorised practitioner is —